fbpx

 • Spend time outdoors.
 If the spring weather cooperates, play outside!
 Run, color with sidewalk chalk or ride bikes to take full advantage of the sunny evenings.

 • Take a walk after dinner.
 Set aside time with the whole family to go on an evening walk.
 It will help your food settle and get your heart rate up.
+It will also give you the chance to talk through healthy ways to deal with stress from test taking.

 • Try some workout videos.
 These videos are a great way to get active in just a few minutes.
 Choose one or two to expend some energy in the afternoon!